nikclayton/powercoders.org/site/content/faq/_index.md

           The work permit is limited to the duration of the internship.
 However, if the same company wants to offer another internship or employment subsequently, the work permit can easily be adapted accordingly.
-A work permit is always only valid for an employment at the company it was applied for.
+A work permit is always only valid for the employment at the company it was applied for.
       - header: What is the recommended salary?
 Why?
         text: >-